Dear Your Teen:

 I’m a stepmom and my stepson is 14.
 How can I get him to stop playing hours of video games?

 He tells me that it’s too hot outside and the sun hurts his eyes.
 He plays all day.
-He only moves to eat and go to the bathroom.
+Often he only moves to eat and go to the bathroom.
 And his dad doesn’t see an issue with it.

 There may be no bigger family challenge than step-parenting problems!
 I hear your concerns about your son, and how important his health is to you.
 It’s wonderful that you are so engaged.